michaelti/michaelti.ca/src/collections/_posts/2020-04-21-Dark-mode-images-with-manual-toggle-switch.md

 This is great on its own, but we need a way to supersede both of these conditions in order to  display the image for an *overriden* colour preference.

-### 2. Override the sources
+### 2. Add an "override" source

-We can add a `<source>` to the beginning of our example which has *no* media condition, and will therefore always take precedence:
+To do that, we can simply place a new `<source>` on top of the others which has *no* media condition.
+It will therefore always take precedence and load:

 ```html
 <source srcset="override version">